ptomato/inform7-ide/INSTALL.md

+# Installation instructions

+These are installation instructions for Debian Linux distributions, particularly Debian Buster.
+The steps will be fairly close on other versions of Debian, as well as recent versions of Ubuntu.

-# Install prerequisites
+## Install prerequisites

-The following works for Debian Buster.
-Steps would be extremely close on recent Ubuntus but exact package names may vary and will definitely vary on distros that aren’t Debian derivatives.
+Exact package names may vary and will definitely vary on distros that aren’t Debian derivatives.

 ```
 $ sudo apt-get update && apt-get upgrade -y && apt-get install -y \